Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 Joanne M. Cooper

 Craft Your Truth/Claim Your Voice is as much about becoming present to the richness of your life experiences as a female and to creating a conscious and reflective writing life as it is about mastering the elements of craft essential to write compelling and artistic memoir essays.
-The six-month format takes into account the discouragement that inevitably arises as we approach—and claim—our truth.
+The integrative Craft-and-Consciousness format takes into account the discouragement that inevitably arises as we approach—and claim—our truth.
 Discouragement is simply another form of silencing that stops many women from moving beyond a certain point in their writing.
-Six months provides you with the time and support you need to “stay the course” you master craft skills, shift old mindsets, and integrate new habits into your conscious writing practice.
+This program provides you with the time and support you need to “stay the course” you master craft skills, shift old mindsets, and integrate new habits into your conscious writing practice.

 This program is not about “quick fixes.”
 It’s about tapping into your deep wise writing self and allowing the deeper truth and beauty of your life experiences as a female—no matter how “ordinary” or “harsh” those experiences seem—to emerge onto the page.
 It’s about discovering and embracing and nurturing and ultimately crafting the universal truth beneath the surface of your story into an artistic expression that speaks to others.

 At its most basic level, Craft Your Truth/Claim Your Voice is an invitation to experience the deep transformation and healing inherent in the memoir writing process.
-The time and attention you put into your writing during these six months creates a solid foundation of craft-skills, self-awareness, and discipline—a foundation of real and lasting change—from which your writing will thrive and grow for years to come.
+The time and attention you put into your writing during this program creates a solid foundation of craft-skills, self-awareness, and discipline—a foundation of real and lasting change—from which your writing will thrive and grow for years to come.

 Marilyn’s Personal “Trust Your Voice” Guarantee